SC-MNAS/PssCodeContribution/README.md

 - If in the final step (Deserialize-Database) some errors logged it is mostly because of not performing the project build in step 13.
 ### 15. Verification
 Rebuild the entire sitecore solution to make sure everything is alright.

+> Have fun developing and reduce the future issues effectively.